Some new cases of Zilber-Pink in $Y(1)^3$: Introduction

 Thus, the obvious next step is Zilber--Pink in $Y(1)^3$.
 With Andr\'e--Oort decided, this reduces to the statement that an irreducible curve $C$ in $\bA^3$ not contained in any proper special subvariety intersects only finitely many special curves.

 If $C$ is not defined over $\Qbar$, then Zilber--Pink holds for $C$ by work of Pila \cite[Thm.
 1.4]{pila:fermat}.
 Over $\Qbar$, the work of Habegger--Pila \cite[Thm.
 2]{HP12} establishes that $C$ will only intersect finitely many special curves with a fixed coordinate.
-We recall that the special subvarieties of $Y(1)^n$ are defined by taking irreducible components of those subvarieties defined by finite conjunctions of \begin{itemize} \item[(1)] $X_i=x$, for some $x$ in the set $\Sigma_{\rm CM}$ of singular moduli; \item[(2)] $\Phi_N(X_i,X_j)=0$, for some $1\leq i<j\leq n$ and $N\in\mathbb{N}$, \end{itemize} where $\Phi_N(X,Y)\in\bZ[X,Y]$ denotes the $N$th modular polynomial, defined by the property that two elliptic curves with $j$-invariants $j_1$ and $j_2$ are isogenous, with minimal isogeny of degree $N$, if and only if $\Phi_N(j_1,j_2)=0$.
+We recall that the special subvarieties of $Y(1)^n$ are defined by taking irreducible components of those subvarieties defined by finite conjunctions of \begin{itemize} \item[(1)] $X_i=x$, for some $x$ in the set $\Sigma_{\rm CM}$ of singular moduli (i.e.\ $j$-invariants of CM elliptic curves); \item[(2)] $\Phi_N(X_i,X_j)=0$, for some $1\leq i<j\leq n$ and $N\in\mathbb{N}$, \end{itemize} where $\Phi_N(X,Y)\in\bZ[X,Y]$ denotes the $N$th modular polynomial.
+This is defined by the property that two elliptic curves with $j$-invariants $j_1$ and $j_2$ are isogenous, with minimal isogeny of degree $N$, if and only if $\Phi_N(j_1,j_2)=0$.
 Special subvarieties defined by conditions only of type (2)---namely, those with no fixed coordinate---are examples of so-called {\it strongly special} subvarieties \cite{CU:equidistribution}.

-It follows, then, that the problem of Zilber--Pink in $Y(1)^3$ is reduced to the following, rather elegant conjecture.
+It follows that the problem of Zilber--Pink in $Y(1)^3$ is reduced to the following, rather elegant conjecture.

 \begin{conjecture} Let $C$ be an irreducible algebraic curve in $Y(1)^3\cong\bA^3$ defined over $\Qbar$ not contained in a proper special subvariety.
 Then $C$ contains only finitely many points $(x_1,x_2,x_3)$ for which there exist $M,N\in\bN$ such that